bcgov/data-publication/pages/map_wms_wfs_getting_started.md

 # GETTING STARTED WITH WMS AND WFS <!-- omit in toc -->

 Getting up and running with WMS and WFS services can be intimidating.
-The goal of this guide is to demystify basic use of these services in QGIS and ArcGIS Pro (pending).
+The goal of this guide is to demystify the basic use of these services in QGIS and ArcGIS Pro.

 Note: This guide was prepared using QGIS 3.28.9 and ArcGIS Pro 3.1.3.